 Recommendation of the NPPRRC: Continue efforts already under way to develop an emergency services chaplaincy program.
-The committee recommends that these efforts continue.
-Recommendation to be fulfilled by Recommendation to be deemed complete by
+The committee recommends that these efforts continue, as this would afford ongoing and consistent emotional support and care, available at all times for officers.